 Hell, in stand-up, even edge-lord comedians start with safe, simple bits to get the crowd on their side and liking them.
 Once they do, they can try to take the audience to trickier places.

-While I believe laughter and joy are currency that can be swapped for attention, you don’t need to zing ‘em with whack of jokes, be on the same page about what karaoke song you’d sing together, or perform an Irish polka for them – but they still need to appreciate and feel at ease with you.
+While I believe laughter and joy are currency that can be swapped for attention, you don’t need to zing ‘em with whack of jokes, be on the same page about what karaoke song you’d sing together, or perform an Irish polka for them – but they still need to appreciate your energy and feel at ease with you.

 For the doubters, try being curt and gruff with your prospects – especially if you work at an unknown company whose name is difficult to pronounce or fathom – for a week.

 Make them forget you’re a salesperson and know you’re a person-person.

 Hope you enjoyed this post and that you opt-in to these every couple of weeks, ya jerks.

 Geez, that wasn’t very nice of me.
 But – it’s too late!
 You already trust me, because you used to like me.
 I hope you still do 🙂

 PS: if you want these and other nuggets delivered to your inbox…

 Looking to have more meaningful convos at trade shows?

 Powerchord’s a small SaaS who generated $160K – in just 2 months – in net new revenue from convos started at trade shows using funny, hyper-relevant icebreakers I crafted for them.